Weil-\'{e}tale cohomology and duality for arithmetic schemes in negative weights: Introduction

-We fix a negative weight $n \le 0$.
+Briefly, for $i \ge 0$ we consider the algebraic simplex We fix a non-positive weight $n \le 0$.
 Let $z_n (X,i)$ be the free abelian group generated by the closed integral subschemes $Z \subset X \times \Delta^i$ of dimension $n + i$ that intersect the faces properly.
 Then $z_n (X, \bullet)$ is a (homological) complex of abelian groups whose differentials are given by the alternating sum of intersections with the faces.
 We consider the (cohomological) complex of \'{e}tale sheaves

 The boundedness from below of $\ZZ^c(n)$ is not known in general; it is a variant of the Beilinson--Soul\'{e} vanishing conjecture.
 To work unconditionally with the derived functors, we use $K$-injective resolutions \cite{Spaltenstein-1988,Serpe-2003} (resp. $K$-flat resolutions for the derived tensor products).